Exploring Cartan gravity with dynamical symmetry breaking: Introduction

-If can be seen that if $V^{2}=\mathrm{const.}$ then $D_{\mu}V^{a}$ only contains non-vanishing components orthogonal to $V^{a}$ and transforms homogeneously under the $SO(1,3)$ transformations defined by $V^{a}$.
-Therefore $D_{\mu}V^{a}$ behaves like a co-tetrad.
-It additionally follows that $A^{I}_{\ph{I}J}$ can play the role of the spin-connection $\omega^{I}_{\ph{I}J}$.
-In these senses then, the familiar objects of Einstein-Cartan theory may be recovered in the symmetry broken phase of a $SO(1,4)/SO(2,3)$ gauge theory.
-No objects beyond a gauge field and a Higgs field have been introduced.
+It can be seen that if $V^{2}=\mathrm{const.}$ (where the constant is of appropriate sign) then $D_{\mu}V^{a}$ only contains non-vanishing components orthogonal to $V^{a}$ and transforms homogeneously under the $SO(1,3)$ transformations defined by $V^{a}$ i.e. for constant $V^{2}$, the form $D_{\mu}V^{a}$ behaves like a co-tetrad.
+For non-constant but non-vanishing $V^{2}$ (though still of appropriate sign always), one may introduce a `projector'

+which acts to select components of $SO(1,4)|SO(2,3)$ tensors orthogonal to $V^{a}$.
+Hence one may define an object $E^{a}\equiv {\mathcal P}^{a}_{\phantom{a}b} D_{\mu}V^{a}$ which will transform as a co-tetrad.
+Regarding the remaining parts of the curvature $A^{a}_{\ph{a}b}$, it additionally follows that $A^{I}_{\ph{I}J}$ has the mathematical properties of the spin-connection $\omega^{I}_{\ph{I}J}$.
+In these senses then, the familiar objects of Einstein-Cartan theory may be recovered in the symmetry broken phase of a $SO(1,4)|SO(2,3)$ gauge theory.
+No objects beyond a gauge field and a Higgs field have been introduced, in particular not additional metric or affine structure.

+We now highlight the similarities between the electroweak theory and Cartan gravity.
+The following table displays a side-by-side comparison of the basic dynamical fields of electroweak theory and Cartan gravity with $SO(1,4)$ gauge group and with $V^2>0$.
+The remnant (stabilizer) symmetry group is defined by the subgroup that leaves the Higgs field invariant.
+In the case of electroweak theory the remnant symmetry group is the $U(1)_{EM}$ group of electromagnetism and in Cartan gravity it is $SO(1,3)$ local Lorentz invariance of the tangent spaces.

-Though this construction seems promising, it must be shown that $SO(1,4)/SO(2,3)$ invariant actions built from the pair $\{A^{a}_{\ph{a}b},V^{a}\}$ exist that can reduce to Einstein-Cartan gravity, and thus General Relativity, after symmetry breaking.
+Though this construction seems promising, it must be shown that $SO(1,4)|SO(2,3)$ invariant actions built from the pair $\{A^{a}_{\ph{a}b},V^{a}\}$ exist that can reduce to Einstein-Cartan gravity, and thus General Relativity, after symmetry breaking.
 This was first shown to be possible by Stelle and West \cite{Stelle:1979va,Stelle:1979aj} and later by Pagels \cite{Pagels:1983pq}.
 Due to the relationship between the variables $\{A^{a}_{\ph{a}b},V^{a}\}$ and Cartan geometry \cite{SharpeCartan,Wise:2006sm}, we refer to gravity seen through these variables as Cartan Gravity.